Business Lawyers in Columbus, Ohio

 Often, employers wait for trouble to arrive before retaining a Columbus, Ohio employment lawyer.
 While legal representation is highly recommended for any employer receiving a lawsuit or administrative complaint via the DOL, EEOC, or OCRC, all employers would be greatly served in retaining legal counsel beforehand to ensure that their employment practices and policies comport with federal and state law.

 Because the burden of proof is essentially shifted from the employee to the employer in employment related lawsuits, most employers do not stand a chance without written and established employment policies in place, usually in the form of an employee handbook.
 When facing an employment related complaint or lawsuit, an employer has a much greater chance of prevailing if it can demonstrate that the complaining employee violated a written policy of the employer.
 This allows the employer to demonstrate that it took adverse action against the employee for a legitimate and non-discriminatory reason.

-However, even with the best policies in place, many employers will still face an employment related lawsuit at some point.
-Our Columbus, Ohio labor lawyer has defended employers against a number of employment related lawsuits, including sexual harassment, retaliation, worker misclassification, and wage and hour claims.
-Our Columbus employment litigation attorney has also defended employers against state and federal administrative agencies including the EEOC, DOL, and the Ohio Department of Job and Family Services.
+However, even with the best policies in place, many employers will still face an employment related lawsuit in Ohio at some point.
+Our Columbus employment lawyer has defended employers against a number of employment related lawsuits, including sexual harassment, retaliation, worker misclassification, and wage and hour claims.
+Our Columbus employment attorney has also defended employers against state and federal administrative agencies including the EEOC, DOL, and the Ohio Department of Job and Family Services.

 Fill out the form below to get started with your free case evaluation.